trevorius/Fallout-Factions-Tracker/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Project Architecture

+This project's architecture and data models are documented to ensure clarity and consistency.

+- **[Database Schema](./docs/schema.md)**: View the detailed database schema, including an entity-relationship diagram and model explanations.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: